chinomnsoawazie/AfroPanTrack-backend/README.md

     <p>  Some of the planned improvements include;

  <ul>
-  <li>Implement checkins</li>
+  <li>Persist checkins</li>
-  <li>Make the app social by allowing public commenting and sharing to social networks</li>
+  <li>Persist commenting and sharing to social networks activities</li>
-   <li>Implement OAuth 2.0 to enable logging in using social media accounts</li>
-  <li>Implement tracking that lets the user know how when they need to head to a charging station and which stations they can make it to
+  <li>Implement tracking that lets the user know how when they need to head to a charging station and which stations they can make it to but persisting thier vehicle characteristics parameters
 </li>
-  <li>Audible alarm warning if charge is low and driver is getting out of range of charging stations.
-The alarm will persit until driver heeds it</li>
  </ul>
 </p>